Resource Hub

 If you're considering a career change, you’ve likely seen how businesses today rely heavily on data to make decisions, improve efficiency, and drive innovation.
 But raw data alone isn’t enough; it must be cleaned, structured, and optimized before it can provide real value.
-That’s why companies are hiring data analytics engineers at a record pace, with job postings for this role increasing by 114 percent from 2023 to 2024.
+That's why a data analytics engineering career has become one of the fastest-growing pivots in tech — according to Lightcast job market data, postings for this role increased by 114% from 2023 to 2024.

 As AI and automation evolve, some may question whether this career growth is sustainable.
 With AI now analyzing trends, generating reports, and automating data tasks, is human expertise still essential?